abrolon87/babbel_explorer_cli_gem/README.md

 # BabbelExplorer

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/babbel_explorer`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to Babbel Explorer!
+This Ruby gem is for people who are interested in exploring the langauges of the world.
+The user can choose a country and view the language data of that country.

-TODO: Delete this and the text above, and describe your gem
+The gem will later be updated to be able to explore by region and by language.

 ## Installation